master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 DM can upload DM-Upload-Allowed deb.

-# And write debian/changelog
+# Write debian/changelog

 ![background](changelog.png)

-Mark changelog lines are not released,
+Mark changelog lines that are not yet

-as "UNRELEASED".
+released as "UNRELEASED".

 ~~~
 haskell-ansi-wl-pprint (0.6.3-2) UNRELEASED; urgency=low